ChrisDuffley/stationPlaylist/addonuserguide.md

 StationPlaylist add-on requires the following:

-* An evaluation or a registered copy of StationPlaylist Studio 6.0 or later installed on a computer running Windows 10 or later
+* An evaluation or a registered copy of StationPlaylist Studio 6.0 or later installed on a computer running Windows 10 or 11
 * Optional: an evaluation or registered copy of StationPlaylist Creator and/or StationPlaylist Streamer, version 6.0 or later
 * Optional: an evaluation or registered copy of StationPlaylist Remote Studio
 * Optional: Remote VT client